realmm13/marathonminimalist/README.md

-# Marathon Minimalist Training App
+# Prep My Run Training App

-A comprehensive marathon training application built with Next.js, providing personalized 16-week training plans and workout tracking.
+A comprehensive running training application built with Next.js, designed to help runners of all levels prepare for their races with personalized training plans and progress tracking.

+## 🏃‍♂️ About Prep My Run

+Prep My Run is a modern, minimalist training application that provides:

 ## Quick Start